Betty Makoni: Career

-Believing education was her key to a better life, Makoni worked towards earning two university degrees and became a teacher soon after.
-As a young teacher, Makoni came to a conclusion about schooling in her home; when the cost of school fees became too much, it was always the sisters and young girls forced to drop out as their brothers continued to attend.
-Soon after more young girls continued to come forward sharing difficult experiences they faced with standing up to male counterparts as well as being taken advantage of by male teachers.

 In 2000 she began created the Girl Child Network, with the hope to support girls rights and build strength between them.
 If a girl needed support because she had been raped, forced to quit school, needed money to pay for food, clothes, or whatever a girl needed, Betty was there.
 Throughout her career in the Girl Child Network, Betty has been able to support almost 40,00 girls across her career, and many regional country's organizations have replicated the model implemented by Girl Child Network.
 The Girl Child Network continues to expand across the globe, to the USA, Europe and parts of Africa to support girls across the globe.
 With its flourishing, so has Betty Makoni's career, where she now serves as the Chief Executive Officer of Girl Child Network Worldwide.

-In 2012 her autobiography Never Again Not to Any Woman or Girl Again was published.
+Empowerment Villages ("safe homes")

+As her work grew, Makoni expanded the Girl Child Network to become a nationwide system which included "empowerment villages", safe houses designed for girls fleeing sexual abuse and domestic violence.
+GCN facilities such as these offer emergency shelters, medical referrals, psychological counseling, legal assistance, and reintegration support for survivors.
+These empowerment villages also double as facilities for young women to receive mentoring, life skills education, leadership development, and academic support.
+According to news articles, thousands of these young women pass through safe homes, hundreds of them returning to school or beginning new, independent lives and careers following this rehabilitation.